chrisipa/vagrant-docker-daemon/README.md

 # Overview

 Vagrant box with Docker daemon accessible from the outside world.
-Very useful for Docker image builds under a windows based operating system.
+Very useful for Docker image builds under a Windows based operating system.

 # Features

-* Creation Ubuntu 14.04 base box with vagrant
+* Creation Ubuntu 14.04 base box with Vagrant
 * Install Docker daemon with additional tools
 * Open Docker daemon socket to use from a remote host
 * Log DOCKER_HOST environment variable